bharatmicrosystems/kubernetes-nginx-service-discovery/README.md

 kubectl apply -f kubernetes-nginx-service-discovery/nginx-load-balancer/ingress.yaml curl -v http://nginx.<YOUR DOMAIN>
 ```
-You can modify the ingress yaml to point to any backend service to your need by modifying the backend-host (can be host name or IP of the backend service) and backend-port section in the ingress configuration.
-If there are multiple instances of backend service running, you can specify a comma separated list of hosts and the nginx load balancer would take care of the load balancing as well.
+You can modify the ingress yaml to point to any backend service to your need by modifying the backend-host (can be hostname or IP of the backend service) and backend-port section in the ingress configuration.
+If there are multiple instances of backend service running, you can specify a comma-separated list of hosts and the nginx load balancer would take care of the load balancing as well.
 ```
 ---
 apiVersion: extensions/v1beta1